marioperezben/DEMO_ANSIBLE_1/README.md

 The file called all.yml has the login information for all equipments.
 In this file the attribute { junos_host} is taken from the file "hosts".

+The next folder that I created was the folder called host_vars where I created two files with the specific information for each vMX.(vMX1.yml and vMX2.yml)